Nakuromi/STExplorer/README.md

 # PLUGIN NOT AVAILABLE - NOT UPDATE FOR ST3 & ST2

+### DEPRECIATED : this project is no longer updated and is abandoned

 STExplorer : SublimeTextExplorer

 This plugin lets you explore all your computer files and directory.